usnistgov/SFA/README.md

 ## Running the Software

 **You must first install and run the NIST version of the STEP File Analyzer and Viewer before running your own version.**
-- Click on Release above or to the right and download the zip file.
+- Click on Release directory above.
 - Extract STEP-File-Analyzer.exe from the zip file, run it and process a STEP file to install other software.
 - Some features are not available in the user-built version including tooltips, unzipping compressed STEP files, and those related to the NIST CAD models.
 - Internally at NIST, SFA is built with [ActiveTcl 8.5.18 32-bit](https://www.activestate.com/products/tcl/) and the [Tcl Dev Kit](https://www.activestate.com/blog/tcl-dev-kit-now-open-source/) which is now an open source project.